GaloisInc/crucible/crux-llvm/README.md

 * `print-model-NNN`: an executable file that prints out the values associated with the counter-example.

-To define properties and assumptions about the code to analyze, you may have to annotate the source code with inline properties (`CRUCIBLE` is defined to help specify Crucible-specific functionality).
+To define properties and assumptions about the code to analyze, you can annotate the source code with inline properties.
+When `crux-llvm` compiles your code, it defines the CPP macro `CRUCIBLE` to help specify Crucible-specific functionality such as inline properties.
 The following simple example includes on version of `main` when running with `crux-llvm` and different one when compiled normally.